 We outsource our leisure life to the media, corporates and now the Internet.
 We binge-watch Netflix, mindlessly scroll through our home feeds, and constantly switch between apps for relaxation.

-We have settled for low-effort entertainment available at the tap of a screen.
+We settle for low-effort entertainment available at the tap of a screen.

 For those of us looking to minimize our digital dependancy, it can be frustrating to find ourselves constantly going back to the digital world for entertainment.